morganjroberts/open-UST/README.md

 # **open-UST:** An Open Source Manufacturing Framework for a Low-cost Ultrasound Tomography Research System.

 There is a high barrier to entry for researchers starting ultrasound tomography (UST) experiments: UST hardware is not available off the shelf, and custom systems are expensive.
-The goal of the open-UST project is to **lower the barrier to entry for experimental ultrasound tomography UST researchers.**
+The goal of the open-UST project is to **lower the barrier to entry for experimental UST researchers**, by providing a manufacturing framework that allows end users to build their own UST transducers in-house.

 <p align="center">
   <img src="https://github.com/morganjroberts/open-UST/blob/main/docs/img/home-image-nologo.png" width="100%">
 </p>

-This research project is guided by three objectives:
+open-UST is part of an ongoing research project, guided by three objectives:

 1. Design a low cost UST research system and manufacture it in-house.
 1. Measure its acoustic performance and imaging capability, and assess its overall suitability as a tool for the UST research community.